 $PYTHONPATH or use

 directory, so that when you pull updates via Git, they will be

 automatically reflected the “installed” version.
 For more information about

 installation and configuration, see installing Theano.

-If you use Theano for academic research, you are highly encouraged (though not required) to cite the following two papers:
+If you use Theano for academic research, you are highly encouraged (though not required) to cite the following, most recent paper:

 Theano is primarily developed by academics, and so citations matter a lot to us.
 As an added benefit, you increase Theano’s exposure and potential user (and developer) base, which is to the benefit of all users of Theano.
 Thanks in advance!

 Roughly in order of what you’ll want to check out:

 - Installing Theano – How to install Theano.

 - Theano at a Glance – What is Theano?